AUTHORITYTRUST

 Navy in Modern Digital Interfaces

-Navy serves as an excellent "neutral" for dark themes.
-It provides enough depth to act as a background while allowing primary colors like Gold or Mint to pop.
-Its high contrast ratio makes it a champion for accessibility and professional typography.
+Navy works well as a "neutral" for dark themes.
+It has enough depth to serve as a background while letting primary colors like Gold or Mint stand out.
+Its high contrast ratio is great for accessibility and professional typography.

 Dark Theme Base

-Navy (#000080) works beautifully as a dark theme background.
-It\'s softer than pure black while maintaining excellent contrast with white text and gold accents for premium feel.
+Navy (#000080) works well as a dark theme background.
+It\'s softer than pure black and still has strong contrast with white text and gold accents.

 Typography Hero

-Navy\'s depth provides perfect contrast for white and light gray typography.
-Headers in navy with white body text create clear visual hierarchy while maintaining professional elegance.
+Navy\'s depth gives strong contrast for white and light gray text.
+Navy headers with white body copy build clear visual hierarchy while keeping things professional.

 CORPORATE COLLECTION